Romanian philosophy: The Epistemological School of Bucharest

 Following the examples of Anton Dumitriu, Grigore Moisil or Octav Onicescu, several teachers at the University of Bucharest oriented themselves toward epistemology and the philosophy of science, which due to its technical nature lacked ideological control and interference.
 After the demise of the communism, they continued their preoccupations, but also wrote on many other subjects.
-The protagonists of this school were Mircea Flonta (b.
+Members of this school included Mircea Flonta (b.
 1932), Ilie Parvu (b.
-1941), Vasile Tonoiu (b.
-1941), and Marin Turlea (b.
+1941), Vasile Tonoiu (1941-2023), and Marin Turlea (b.
 1940).

-Mircea Flonta wrote a valuable monograph on the theme of the analytic/synthetic distinction in contemporary philosophy, and a study on the Philosophical Presuppositions of the Exact Sciences.
-He can be considered the first analytical philosopher in Romania, understanding philosophy as a critical study of presuppositions.
+Mircea Flonta wrote a monograph on the theme of the analytic/synthetic distinction in contemporary philosophy, and a study on the Philosophical Presuppositions of the Exact Sciences.
 His activity continued after 1989 and diversified, as he approached such themes as the perception of philosophy in the Romanian culture.
 Among his perennial interests are the philosophy of Kant (he translated from Kant and wrote a book on him) and that of Wittgenstein (likewise, he translated several of his books and published a book on his philosophy).

 Ilie Parvu is an epistemologist, philosopher of science, metaphysician and interpreter of Kant.
-His Introduction to Epistemology was the first book of this kind who had a European level, after the period in which the only epistemology was the Marxist–Leninist "gnoseology".
-It is still the best autochthon introduction available.
-His studies in the philosophy of science (The Scientific Theory, The Semantics and the Logic of Science) laid accent mostly on the contemporary formal instruments of analysis of the scientific theories.
+His studies in the philosophy of science (The Scientific Theory, The Semantics and the Logic of Science) emphasized the contemporary formal instruments of analysis of the scientific theories.
 Parvu can be considered as belonging to the structuralist current in the philosophy of science, following J. Sneed, W. Stegmüller, C. U. Moulines, W. Balzer etc.

 The structuralist analysis of theories was applied by Ilie Parvu in the domain of the reconstruction of some crucial philosophical works, like the Tractatus of Wittgenstein or the Critique of Pure Reason.